(Originally appears in the November 2016 Issue of Fashion Mannuscript)

 About the Authors:

-Kathleen Minogue, Founder of Crowdfund Better, is a strategist, educator and speaker with a focus on utilizing crowdfunding to encourage entrepreneurship, economic development, and job creation in local communities, especially for women and minorities.
+Kathleen Minogue, Founder of Crowdfund Better, is a strategist, educator and speaker with a focus on utilizing crowdfunding to encourage entrepreneurship, economic development, and job creation in local communities, especially for women, rural and minorities.

 Bruce Dobb is a partner of Concerned Capital, a boutique investment firm in downtown Los Angeles that helps businesses find government incentives, transition to new ownership and keep their jobs local.